Dumbbell Hip Thrust

 How to Perform

-4. Slowly lower your hips back toward the floor under full control.
+4. Lower hips slowly toward floor with control.

 Coaching Tips